Dan1ello/ClashQRU/README.md

 # ClashQ-inRUlang
-Russian language for Clash Quest
+Russian language for Clash Quest (Work in progress..)